 The Temecula Valley is one of San Diego’s best-kept secrets and most accessible romantic weekend getaways.
-Southern California’s very own wine country is only an hour outside of San Diego and is home to scenic wineries, gorgeous resorts and spas, and top-tier golf courses.
+Southern California’s very own wine country is only an hour outside of San Diego.
+Things to do in Temecula include scenic wineries, gorgeous resorts and spas, and top-tier golf courses.

 For a truly one-of-a-kind experience enjoy wine tasting during the day and go hot air ballooning for an unforgettable sunset (search for tours here).
 I also love Old Town Temecula, which celebrates the old western roots of the town and features shops selling local artisanal wares, restaurants, and local breweries.